stefanmueller74/SEBC-1/SEBC-master/challenges/labs/7_feedback_final.md

 ### Which topic was least familiar to you?
 Which topic was most familiar?

 * Most familiar: everything around databases, general concept of an hadoop system
-* Leat familiar
-** KERBEROS - I skipped the whole labs because I had absolutely no experience with that ** Network configuration
+* Leat familiar: KERBEROS (I skipped the whole labs because I had absolutely no experience with that), Network configuration

 ### Which topic did you feel was most helpful?
 Which topic was not useful, if any?